 Step 3: Choose A Module

 Then after that, you can go ahead and choose the module that you want from the left side of your screen.
-From that list of modules, go ahead and click on the “Junk Files” module.
+From that list of modules, go ahead and click on the “System Junk” module.

-Step 4: Let iMyMac Scan your Junk File
+Step 4: Let iMyMac Scan your System Junk

 Once that you have chosen the module, go ahead and click on the “Scan” button.
 The scanning process may take some time depending on the load of Junk Files that you have on your Mac.